NedKe/HCPP-1/README.md

 - At the bottom part of the About page, the contact and address information is provided on a yellow background, see ***figure 6 bottom***.
  <figure>
   <img src="assets/images/readme-about.png" alt="Page About sections"/>
-  <figcaption>Figure 6.
-The page About's contents showing the first section on the left picture, the second section on the right picture and the contact section at the bottom</figcaption>
+  <figcaption><strong>Figure 6.</strong> The page About's contents showing the first section on the left picture, the second section on the right picture and the contact section at the bottom</figcaption>
 </figure>

 ---